 - If the police have not arrived at the scene of the accident and there are witnesses, take down as much information as possible including name, phone number, license plate, make and model of car, or anything else that the witness might share.

 - Take photos of the accident scene, the damage, your child’s bike, your child’s injury and any other photographic evidence that you think might be useful to your lawyer.

 Hire a Skilled Austin Bicycle Accident Lawyer

 Bicycle accidents in Texas are complex legal cases that require an experienced attorney, especially when children are involved.
 You need to be focused on helping your child recover from his or her injuries or working through your grief of this tragic time.
-Contact the compassionate and experienced personal injury attorneys at The Law Offices of George Salinas today by confidential email, or give us a call at (512) 851-1004 for your free consultation.
+Contact the compassionate and experienced personal injury attorneys at George Salinas Injury Lawyers today by confidential email, or give us a call at (512) 851-1004 for your free consultation.